Climate change is hopeful, actually

 Question.
 What if, just like nutrition labels, we had carbon labels to teach us what really goes into a product?

-The second article — which I won’t be summarizing — answers “What is Sociological Imagination?”
-If you’re wondering why I’m hyped about this imagination topic, or you’re interested in new frameworks and schools of thought, this second piece is for you.
+The second article — which we won’t be summarizing — answers “What is Sociological Imagination?”
+If you’re wondering why we're hyped about this imagination topic, or you’re interested in new frameworks and schools of thought, this second piece is for you.

 Catch the interactive Carbon Labels piece here and don’t forget to drop your # to get these delivered straight to your phone.